Mononofu/omnimote/README.md

 With a variety of gestures, Omnimote allows you to easily control XBMC without looking at your phone.
-Their meaning varies depending on context, but is always intuitive.
+The gestures' meaning varies depending on context, but is always intuitive.
 Below is a full list:

 While watching a movie:
 - swipe left/right: skip backward/forward